 Safety

-Another significant safety advantage of Class C motorhomes is the inclusion of seatbelts in the living area.
-While traveling, passengers in Class C motorhomes can securely buckle themselves in.
-This reduces the risk of injury during sudden stops or accidents.
-In addition, these vehicles are also crash-tested by the manufacturer.
+Another safety feature of Class C motorhomes is that most models come with seatbelts in the living area.
+While you’re driving, passengers can buckle themselves in.
+This reduces the risk of injury during sudden stops or in the event of an accident.

-Class A RVs often lack seatbelts in the living space.
-This could potentially increase the risk of injury in the event of a quick stop or accident.
-There are exceptions.
-Some class A RVs come with seatbelts in the living area.
+Class A RVs often do not have seatbelts in the living space.
+This could increase the risk of injury in the event of an accident.

-Class C motorhomes also perform better in windy conditions.
+Class C motorhomes perform better in windy conditions.
 This is because they have a lower center of gravity.
 They can handle a stronger crosswind without tipping over.

 If it gets too windy, it’s best to pull over.
 RVs are known to tip in the wind.
-For more info, check out this article about driving an RV in the wind.

 Full-Time RV Living